The Passenger Service Levy is a $1 fee per passenger service transaction that authorised taxi and booking

 What if I don’t lodge a return?

-If you fail to provide details of the number of transactions carried out for an assessment period, the Point to Point Transport Commissioner will make an estimated assessment of your liability.
+If you fail to lodge a return, the Commissioner will make an estimated assessment of your liability.

 How do I know what to pay?